Skip to content

 • A session can be gateway-capable even when gateway-status reports gateway_health=not_attached.

-• Runtime-owned live attach currently supports local_interactive, REST-backed sessions (cao_rest, houmao_server_rest), and runtime-owned native headless backends whose execution adapters are implemented.
+• Runtime-owned live attach currently supports local_interactive and runtime-owned native headless backends whose execution adapters are implemented.
+Legacy REST-backed manifests are retained only for rejection or old-artifact inspection.

 • Attached runtime-owned local_interactive sessions expose the gateway-owned /v1/control/tui/state, /v1/control/tui/history, and /v1/control/tui/note-prompt routes as the supported local/serverless tracking surface; that surface uses the runtime session id as the public terminal_id fallback because there is no backend-provided terminal alias.
 The /v1/control/tui/history route is bounded in-memory snapshot history rather than coarse transition history.